 8.2 Can I freeze cream cheese frosting?

-Absolutely!
-Cream cheese frosting can be frozen.
-Place it in an airtight container, and it will last in the freezer for up to three months.
-Thaw it in the refrigerator before using.
+Absolutely.
+Freeze it in an airtight container for up to three months.
+Thaw overnight in the fridge before using.

 8.3 What’s the difference between cream cheese frosting and buttercream?